About Gabriel Harmat

 Eventually, Gabe had settled down in Los Angeles, Southern California, and continued pursuing his involvement in tennis.
 After playing the circuit in the U.S. Gabe had traveled to France and participated in several pro tournaments- Lyon, Strasburg, Charelleville and a few others, with some good results, however the prize money and the generosity of the French tennis federation (hospitality, transportation) were not sufficient to continue this uphill endeavor.

 This was a strong wake-up call and after almost running out of funds, coaching became the only responsible alternative.
 Gabe obtained certification by the U.S.P.T.A.
-(Elite) and the P.T.R.
+(P1) and the P.T.R.
 (PRO) and during the following forty years has provided his expertise in tennis institutions and clubs such as Braemar C.C.
 Porter Valley C.C., Pacific T.C., Justice tennis academy, The Merchant of tennis (Beverly Hills) and several high schools.

 The combination of his devotion, professionalism, love of the sport and deep caring for children is a reflection on numerous accomplishments.
 Here are some of his teaching highlights: